-In this work, we propose a novel feature coding method that exploits invariance.
-Specifically, we assume that the transformations $\mathcal{T}$ that preserve the image contents act as a finite group consisting of orthogonal matrices on each local feature $x_n$.
-For example, when we use the concatenation of pixel values in the image subregion as the local feature, image flipping acts as the change of pixel values.
-Hence, it can be represented by a permutation matrix, which is orthogonal.
-We ignore the change in the feature position because we apply global feature pooling.
-We need to construct a nonlinear feature coding function $F$ that exploits $\mathcal{T}$.
-Our first result is that when we learn the linear classifier using l2-regularized convex loss minimization on the vector space where $\mathcal{T}$ act as orthogonal matrices, the learned weight exists in the subspace invariant under the $\mathcal{T}$ action.
-From this result, we propose a guideline that we first construct a vector space in which $\mathcal{T}$ act orthogonally on $F(x_n)$, and calculate the $\mathcal{T}$-invariant subspace.
+In this study, we propose a novel feature-coding method that exploits invariance.
+Specifically, we assume that transformations $\mathcal{T}$ that preserve image content act as a finite group consisting of orthogonal matrices on each local feature $x_n$.
+For example, when concatenating pixel values in the image subregion as a local feature, image flipping acts as a change in pixel values.
+Hence, it can be represented by a permutation matrix that is orthogonal.
+Also, many existing CNNs, invariant to complex transforms, implement invariance by restricting convolutional kernels such that transforms act as permutations between filter responses.
+Therefore, this assumption is valid.
+Ignoring the change in feature position, because global feature pooling is being applied, we construct a nonlinear feature coding function $F$ that exploits $\mathcal{T}$.
+Our first result is that when learning the linear classifier using L2-regularized convex loss minimization on the vector space, where $\mathcal{T}$ acts as an orthogonal matrix, the learned weight exists in the subspace invariant under the $\mathcal{T}$ action.
+From this result, we propose a guideline that first constructs a vector space in which $\mathcal{T}$ acts orthogonally on $F(x_n)$ to calculate the $\mathcal{T}$-invariant subspace.

-Two problems occur in constructing the global feature.
+On applying our theorem to feature coding, two problems occur when constructing the global feature.
 The first problem is that, in general, $F$ exhibits complex nonlinearity.
-The action of $\mathcal{T}$ on CNN features can be calculated relatively easily because CNNs consist of linear transformations and point-wise activation functions.
-This is not the case for feature coding methods.
-The second is that we must learn $F$ from the training data.
+The action of $\mathcal{T}$ on the CNN features can be easily calculated because CNNs consist of linear transformations and point-wise activation functions.
+This is not the case for feature-coding methods.
+The second is that $F$ has to be learned from the training data.
 When we encode the feature, we first apply principal component analysis (PCA) on $x_n$ to reduce the dimension.
-We often learn the clustering using k-means or Gaussian Mixture Model (GMM) and calculate $F$ from the learned model.
+Clustering is often learned using the k-means or Gaussian mixture model (GMM) and $F$ is calculated from the learned model.
 Therefore, we must consider the effect of $\mathcal{T}$ on the learned model.